Text Link

 Most people don’t think of skin as an organ, but it is, in fact, the body’s largest organ.
 Indeed, the covering comprises an entire organ system, called the integumentary system.

-Emotional/psychological complications of bulimia
+Emotional/psychological bulimia consequences

-Hormonal imbalance, for example, can directly lead to or worsen mood disorders, such as anxiety and depression, which, in turn, often play a big role in sustaining bulimia.
-It’s also possible for these conditions to have existed before someone developed the disorder, or for a person to have a higher risk factor for developing depression or anxiety disorders generally.
+Hormonal imbalance, for example, can directly lead to or worsen mood disorders, such as anxiety and depression, which, in turn, often play a big role in sustaining bulimia.5 It’s also possible for these conditions to have existed before someone developed the disorder, or for a person to have a higher risk factor for developing depression or anxiety disorders generally.

 • Obsessive-compulsive behaviors, such as compulsive exercising